arpg/Documentation/Brute/README.md

 Brute is our lab GPU powerhouse machine.
 To reserve time on this machine, use the [google calendar](https://calendar.google.com/calendar/u/1?cid=Y29sb3JhZG8uZWR1X29jbWl0Njhjc21lMDg5dnQ4bW1odTIwN2dzQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20).

+## Connecting

-No-one has set up a remote desktop client yet, so right now, you can either ssh or visit the lab in person.
-You need to be in the university VPN to ssh into Brute.
+You need to be in the university VPN to connect to Brute.
 Instructions for the VPN are [here](https://oit.colorado.edu/services/network-internet-services/vpn).

+### SSH

-If you want to install a remote desktop, please do, and add the details to this document.
-If you want a way to view images and figures without installing a remote desktop, see the [Tips and Tricks](#tips-and-tricks) section.
+`ssh` is configured to run with public key authentication only.
+Make sure you have access to the key pair used to set up your account.
+If you want a way to view images and figures without using ssh, see the [Tips and Tricks](#tips-and-tricks) section about jupyter notebooks.

+### Remote Desktop

+Brute runs a Xrdp server.
+To use, you will need an Xrdp client.
+For example, Windows provides Microsoft Remote Desktop.
+If you are using macOS, you can install the Microsoft Remote Desktop application from the App Store.
+Linux users can use an RDP client such as Remmina or Vinagre.

+Because Brute only uses public key authentication, the remote desktop is configured to work with port forwarding

+    ssh -N -f -L 3389:localhost:3389 user@arpg-brute.cs.colorado.edu

+Now use the localhost:3389 as the computer your client should connect to.

 ## Hardware